Hale Boggs: Later House elections

-In the 1979 novel "The Matarese Circle", author Robert Ludlum portrayed Boggs as having been killed to stop his probe into the assassination.
+In the 1979 novel The Matarese Circle, author Robert Ludlum portrayed Boggs as having been killed to stop his probe into the assassination.

-Boggs served as Majority Whip from 1962 to 1971 and as Majority Leader from January 1971 up until the time of his disappearance.
-As the Whip, he ushered much of President Johnson's Great Society legislation through Congress.
-In late 1966, Boggs was asked to help the AFL-NFL merger by having the merged league receive an exemption from antitrust-law sanctions.
-He helped get the merger attached to a bill that would get to a vote (as assisted by state senator Russell Long), which resulted in both a successful merger and a professional football team in Louisiana, which soon became known as the New Orleans Saints.
+Boggs served as Majority Whip from 1962 to 1971 and as Majority Leader from January 1971 until his disappearance.
+As Whip, he ushered much of President Johnson's Great Society legislation through Congress.

+In late 1966, Boggs was asked to help the the merger of the National and American Football Leagues by obtaining an anti-trust exemption for the merged league.
+He and Senator Russell Long (also from Louisiana) got the exemption passed.
+The merger went through and the league put a team in Louisiana, the New Orleans Saints.